dr-leo/pandaSDMX/doc/sources.rst

 - `Website <https://apiportal.uis.unesco.org/getting-started>`__
 - SDMX-ML.
-- Free registration required; user credentials must be provided either as parameter or HTTP-header with each request.
+- Free registration required; user credentials must be provided either as parameter or HTTP header with each request.

+.. warning:: An issue with structure-specific datasets has been reported.
+  It seems that Series are not recognized due to some oddity in the XML format.

 ``WBG_WITS``: World Bank Group's “World Integrated Trade Solution”